afernandezb92/2FAGmailPhising/README.md

 - **logingmail.py:** script for running the web browser impersonating the victim's login in the attacker machine.
 This makes use of [Selenium](https://www.seleniumhq.org/).

 - **root.sh:** this script running **logingmail.py**.
-Must be run as root for user ww-data.
+Must be run as root for user www-data.
 This is configured in /etc/sudoers of the attacker's machine including the following:

 ```
 www-data ALL=NOPASSWORD: pathtoscript/root.sh